CSA-OCP-GER/azure-developer-college/day3/challenges/challenge-3.md

    The response includes the JSON representation of the schema.

-> [!Tip]
-> Another way to verify index creation is to check the Indexes list in the portal.
+- Another way to verify index creation is to check the Indexes list in the portal.

 <a name="load-documents"></a>